Dan3105/Authcookbook/.obsidian/001 - .NET Authcookbook/0001 Authentication.md

 `AddAuthentication` parameter [JwtBearerDefaults.AuthenticationScheme](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.jwtbearer.jwtbearerdefaults.authenticationscheme#microsoft-aspnetcore-authentication-jwtbearer-jwtbearerdefaults-authenticationscheme) is the name of the scheme to use by default when a specific scheme isn't requested.

-If multiple schemes are used, authorization policies (or authorization attributes)
+Multiple to add authentication scheme

 ### Authentication concepts

 - Authentication is **responsible** to bring `ClaimsPrincipal`
-- `ClaimsPrincipal` is used for authorization to make permission.
+- `ClaimsPrincipal` is used for authorization to make permission. ^6c7dc1
 - Following is how to use authentication handler to generate the correct set of claims:
 	- `Authentication Scheme`
 	- Default Authentication scheme